topcoder-platform/skills-api/README.md

 - `KAFKA_ERROR_TOPIC`: The error topic at which bus api will publish any errors
 - `KAFKA_MESSAGE_ORIGINATOR`: The originator value for the kafka messages
 - `SKILLS_ERROR_TOPIC`: Kafka topic for report operation error
+- `AUTOMATED_TESTING_NAME_PREFIX`:: the name prefix for every `Skill`/`Taxonomy` record

 **NOTE** AUTH0 related configuration normally is shared on challenge forum.

+Configuration for testing is at `config/test.js`, only add such new configurations different from `config/default.js`
+- API_BASE_URL: the api base url
+- API_VERSION: the api version
+- WAIT_TIME: wait time used in test, default is 6000 or 6 seconds
+- AUTH_V2_URL: The auth v2 url
+- AUTH_V2_CLIENT_ID: The auth v2 client id
+- AUTH_V3_URL: The auth v3 url
+- ADMIN_CREDENTIALS_USERNAME: The user's username with admin role
+- ADMIN_CREDENTIALS_PASSWORD: The user's password with admin role
+- COPILOT_CREDENTIALS_USERNAME: The user's username with copilot role
+- COPILOT_CREDENTIALS_PASSWORD: The user's password with copilot role
+- USER_CREDENTIALS_USERNAME: The user's username with user role
+- USER_CREDENTIALS_PASSWORD: The user's password with user role
+- AUTOMATED_TESTING_REPORTERS_FORMAT: indicates reporters format.
+It is an array of the formats. e.g. `['html']` produces html format. `['cli', 'json', 'junit', 'html']` is the full format.
+  *For the details of the supported format, please refer to https://www.npmjs.com/package/newman#reporters*.

 ## DB and Elasticsearch In Docker
 - Navigate to the directory `docker-pgsql-es` folder.
 Rename `sample.env` to `.env` and change any values if required.